 Like Jake, I grew up in a Christian home.
-Like many people in our society, my mom lived a spirit led life and was very active in church and while my dad was a Christian he was not involved in church at all.
-At the age of nine after my best friend and neighbor joined our church I vividly remember deciding it was time for me to join the church.
-Unfortunately, because I was already active in the church no one talked to me about what I was doing and the significance of confessing Christ as savior, so little changed in my life.
-I was still active in church… but was lost!
-As I got older and moved into high school my closest friends became involved with the high school ministry of Campus Crusade for Christ where I, too, became active.
-During my time in CCC I realized that there was so much more to being a "Christian" than just being a church member!
-I committed my life to Christ when I was 16 and continued an active involvement in CCC through my freshman year at college where I studied music.
+Like many people in our society, my mom lived a Spirit-led life and was very active in church.
+While my dad was a Christian, he was not involved in church at all.
+At the age of nine, after my best friend and neighbor joined our church, I vividly remember deciding it was time for me to join the church also.
+Unfortunately, because I was already active in the church, no one talked to me about what I was doing or the significance of confessing Christ as my Savior, and little changed in my life.
+I was active in church, but I was lost.
+As I got older and moved into high school, my closest friends became involved with the high school ministry of Campus Crusade for Christ (CCC) where I, too, became active.
+During my time in CCC, I realized that there was so much more to being a "Christian" than just being a church member!
+I committed my life to Christ when I was sixteen and continued to participate in CCC through my freshman year at college, where I studied music.

-In August of 2005 Villa Heights contacted me about serving in the capacity of interim Minister of Music and Worship.
-Later that fall they extended the invitation to join the staff permanently which we accepted.
-We have been grateful for the opportunity to work with people helping them to develop musically and dramatically as well as to encourage them to develop in their walk with the Lord.
-In January of 2008, when the church extended the invitation to Jake and Dana to become our pastor, we found co-laborers who obviously love the Lord and have led the church to deepen its roots.
-I look forward to working with both Jake and the church to reach out to the community to share Christ, especially through the music/drama ministry.
+In August 2005, Villa Heights Baptist Church contacted me about serving in the capacity of Interim Minister of Music and Worship.
+Later that fall, they extended me an invitation to join the staff permanently, which I accepted.
+Uneita and I have been grateful for the opportunity to work with people, helping them to develop both musically and dramatically as well as encouraging them to grow in their walk with the Lord.
+When the church invited Jake and Dana Huffman to become our pastor and first lady in January 2008, we found co-laborers who greatly love the Lord and have led the church to deepen its roots.
+It is my delight to work with Jake and the church to share Christ in the Roanoke community, especially through music/drama ministry.